Hot Cross Buns

 Bake immediately in the middle of the oven for about 20 minutes – or until dark golden brown all over.
 You can turn the oven up to 200c for a couple of minutes if they aren’t browning.

-While the buns are cooking, whisk the sugar and boiled water in a heatproof bowl until dissolved.
-Microwave on high for 30 seconds if you need to help dissolve the sugar.
+Use the reserved fruit liquid and any water needed to make up 1/3 cup of liquid total.
+Add this to a heatproof bowl with the sugar.
+Microwave on high for 1 minute then whisk to dissolve the sugar.
 Brush on top of the buns as soon as they come out of the oven.

 You did it!
 Homemade hot cross buns!
 They won’t look perfect because it’s home baking and you can’t produce buns like the bought ones – nor should you want to.
 No matter what they look like, you’re an absolute legend and they will taste better to you that anything you’ve bought a shop.